synapsec-ai/soundsright-subnet/index.md

 The SoundsRight subnet incentivizes the research and development of speech enhancement models through daily fine-tuning competitions, powered by the decentralized Bittensor ecosystem.

-Miners in the subnet will upload their fine-tuned models to HuggingFace, and the subnet's validators are in charge of downloading the models, benchmarking their performance and rewarding miners accordingly.
+Miners in the subnet will upload their fine-tuned models to HuggingFace, and the subnet's validators are in charge of downloading the models, benchmarking their performance and determining the best model.

 **Each competition is winner-takes-all.**